 # REAL-ESTATE INVESTMENT

 This term directly related to Real-Estate property.
-Property has been purchased with intention of future cash flow as well as capital appreciation in future resale.
-It demands, initially, high investment which suggest, it is not for the soft hearted peoples.
+Property has been purchased with the intention of future cash flow as well as capital appreciation in future resale.
+It demands, initially, a high investment which suggests, it is not for the soft-hearted peoples.

-There are many variables that make Real-Estate or property investing significantly profitable.
-If property is purchased in a good location, the value of property will increase and can generate considerable amount of profit.
+Many variables make Real-Estate or property investing significantly profitable.
+If property is purchased in a good location, the value of the property will increase and can generate a considerable amount of profit.
 The value of property always increasing with time.
 Although, a good location property can generate more income than any other investment.
-Furthermore, it is more stable to generate the fixed returns to investors.
+Furthermore, it is more stable to generate fixed returns for investors.

 # MUTUAL FUNDS/SIP INVESTMENT

-Because share market is volatile in nature, SIP helps to buy the shares when market is up or down as well.
-Hence, SIP averages the prices that you invest and helps to provide very good returns in long run.
+Because the share market is volatile, SIP helps to buy the shares when the market is up or down as well.
+Hence, SIP averages the prices that you invest and helps to provide very good returns in the long run.
 You should never be bothering if the returns in SIP/Mutual Funds are showing negative in initial years.

-Therefore, these are safer kind of investment compared to the share market.
+Therefore, these are the safer kinds of investments compared to the share market.
 Risk is medium and returns are also medium but way better than conventional savings.
-Investment in these schemes can be done monthly, quarterly, half yearly or yearly basis.
-Entry & Exit can be done at any point of time.
+Investment in these schemes can be done monthly, quarterly, half-yearly or yearly basis.
+Entry & Exit can be done at any point in time.

 Even more, there are such schemes where the lock-in period at-least 3 years minimum.
-Mutual funds are gaining popularity since few years.
+Mutual funds are gaining popularity for a few years.
 This kind of investment can give optimum returns while invest in different conventional savings.

 # INVESTMENT IN STOCK MARKET

-Investing in Share/Stock market involves high risk when compared to other options because it is more volatile in nature.
-But you will get higher returns from any of the other investment option.
+Investing in the Share/Stock market involves high risk when compared to other options because it is more volatile.
+But you will get higher returns from any of the other investment options.
 Even more the returns you will get around 15-20%.
-But as India is a fastest developing nation in the world & have huge potential to grow, you will find promising market.
+But as India is the fastest developing nation in the world & has huge potential to grow, you will find a promising market.
 There is a 100% chance of higher returns around 20-25% compounded annually.
 [More at What is Stock Market in India?]

-This is clear that, returns that we are expecting for our future is from investment in stock market only.
+This is clear that returns that we are expecting for our future are from investment in the stock market only.

-But always remember that this is a high risk option with very high rate of returns.
+But always remember that this is a high-risk option with a very high rate of returns.
 High risk is only for those peoples who enter without proper knowledge or not done any fundamental analysis.

-A fact in comparison b/w US and INDIA that, 40% of US peoples actually investing in stock market and become rich but in INDIA due to lack of knowledge or bad rumors about stock market only 2% peoples actually invest and become rich.
+A fact in comparison b/w US and INDIA that, 40% of US peoples investing in the stock market and become rich but in INDIA due to lack of knowledge or bad rumors about stock market only 2% of peoples invest and become rich.

-There are numerous benefits of stock market that are covered in other sections.
-In fact, when you buy a company’s stock, you buy ownership of the company that allows you to participate in company’s growth.
-Stocks in share market are ideal only for long term investors who can face the risk hurdle to become the wealthiest people in country.
+Numerous benefits of the stock market are covered in other sections.
+When you buy a company’s stock, you buy ownership of the company that allows you to participate in the company’s growth.
+Stocks in the share market are ideal only for long term investors who can face the risk hurdle to become the wealthiest people in the country.

 # CONVENTIONAL SAVINGS

-As a matter of fact, it is not an investment but most of the people consider it as investment.
-Savings account in banks, fixed deposits in bank or saving in any other financial institutions can only gives you the returns from 1% to 7.5% only.
+It is not an investment but most people consider it an investment.
+Savings account in banks, fixed deposits in bank or saving in any other financial institutions can only give you the returns from 1% to 7.5%.

 So returns are almost negligible in these savings.
 These savings are ideal for conservative investors who stay away from risks or wanted to be safe.
-Additionally, these are also a tax saving variants which comes with a lock-in periods where you cannot take your money out.
+Additionally, these are also tax saving variants that come with a lock-in period where you cannot take your money out.
 Please note that this is not an investment because it is not giving you any considerable amount of capital appreciation.

 # OTHER INVESTMENTS LIKE PPF & EPF ETC.

-The benefit for these investments is that the amount withdrawn at the end of invested period is completely tax free.
+The benefit of these investments is that the amount withdrawn at the end of the investment period is completely tax-free.
 PPF allows loans & partial withdrawals after certain conditions have been met.

-EPF comes under section 80C, EPF deductions are typically a part of an employee monthly salary & same amount by employer as well.
-The rate of returns on EPF and PPF are decided by govt. of India every quarter.
+Employer Provident Fund comes under section 80C, EPF deductions are typically a part of an employee monthly salary & same amount by the employer as well.
+The rate of returns on EPF and PPF is decided by govt. of India every quarter.

 In the end, I will only say you should know the ways through which you can invest your money and grow.
-As clearly mentioned that, putting your hard earned money on banks gives you nothing.
-They just provide the amount which equals with the inflation rate.
+As clearly mentioned that putting your hard-earned money on banks gives you nothing.
+They just provide the amount which equals the inflation rate.
 Our motive should beat the inflation rate and achieve financial freedom.